stayForward09/Rythm_react_gatsby/src/pages/disciplines/rhythmic-gymnastics.md

 1-3 @SpacE Hackney Community College (Advance)

-## OUR GROUPS
+## Our groups

-* Baby (4-7 yo, 1 day a week)
+- Baby (4-7 yo, 1 day a week)
-* Rhythmic 1 (8-11 yo, 2 – 3 days a week)
+- Rhythmic 1 (8-11 yo, 2 – 3 days a week)
-* Rhythmic 2 (12-14 yo, 2 – 3 days a week)
+- Rhythmic 2 (12-14 yo, 2 – 3 days a week)
-* Advance (10-14 yo, 3 – 4 days a week) Selected gymnasts only – Level 2 and 3
+- Advance (10-14 yo, 3 – 4 days a week) Selected gymnasts only – Level 2 and 3
-* Pre-Squad (6-9 yo, 3 – 4 days a week) Selected gymnasts only
+- Pre-Squad (6-9 yo, 3 – 4 days a week) Selected gymnasts only
-* Squad (6 yo and up, 4 – 5 days a week) Selected gymnasts only Level 3, 4 and 5
+- Squad (6 yo and up, 4 – 5 days a week) Selected gymnasts only Level 3, 4 and 5

 ![Saffron Severn at the British Championships 2018](/assets/disciplines-rhythmic-gymnastics.jpg)